 In the markets, several different grades of olive oils can be displayed for sale.
 Buy fresh, cold-pressed oil that employed ripe greenish-yellow fruits since it is considered as the purest, highest graded oil, having superior flavor, and rich in antioxidants.
 Native oil extracted using traditional methods is devoid of chemicals, less acidic, has the highest smoke point, and long shelf life.

-Extra virgin oil can also be cold pressed, however, using machines, without adding chemicals or excessive heat.
-It has acidity content of less than 0.8%.
+Extra virgin oil can also be cold-pressed, however, using machines, without adding chemicals or excessive heat.
+It has an acidity content of less than 0.8%.
 Following this are; virgin oil at 1.5%, and conventional virgin oil at less than 3%.

 Pomace olive oil is refined oil obtained from the final pressings under high heat and pressure.
 It is inferior in quality and generally not used for cooking.

 Since adulteration is quite common, check for the authenticity of the product.
 Look carefully for terms like "best before," "virgin," "native cold-pressed,"...etc.
 Buy extra-virgin oil certified by the COOC (California Olive Oil Council) or IOC (International Olive Oil Council).

-Always store olive oil in tightly sealed containers and place in a cool, dark place away from heat or light.
+Always store olive oil in tightly sealed containers and place it in a cool, dark place away from heat or light.

 Olive is one of the most sought-after culinary oil used either in raw foods (salad dressing, gourmet oil) or for deep-frying and sautéing vegetables, meat, and poultry.

 Here are some serving tips

 Olive tapenade-This is a kind of traditional dip originated in the South of France made with black olives, walnuts, onion, garlic, pepper with added lemon juice.
 It can be served as a spread or as a dip.